azdavis/millet/docs/manual.md

 ### On a file

-When VS Code is not opened onto a folder, Millet analyzes each SML file open in the editor in isolation.
+When VS Code is not opened onto a folder, Millet only provides basic analysis of individual SML files.
+For project-wide analysis and access to the most features, open VS Code onto a folder instead.

 ### On a folder

-Most of the time, you'll probably want to use Millet to analyze an entire SML project.
-After opening VS Code onto a folder containing a project, Millet will look for a "group file" directly contained that folder.
+After opening VS Code onto a folder, Millet will look for a "group file" directly contained in that folder.

-A "group file" is either
+A group file is either

 - a [ML Basis][mlb] file (`.mlb`), or
 - a [SML/NJ Compilation Manager][cm] file (`.cm`).

-These file types list out SML source files and other group files to organize the project.
+These files list out SML source files and other group files to organize the project.

 For more exotic projects, you may wish to create an optional [`millet.toml`](#millettoml).

-Some important notes:

-- A group file, or a `millet.toml` file pointing to a group file, **must** be present **directly** in the directory that you open VS Code onto.
+Note that a group file, or a `millet.toml` file pointing to a group file, **must** be present **directly** in the directory that you open VS Code onto.
 It can't be in subdirectories, because Millet will not look in subdirectories, unless you tell it to via `millet.toml`.

-- If a file is not transitively reachable from the root group file, it **will not** be analyzed.
+If a file is not transitively reachable from the root group file, it **will not** be analyzed.

 ## Configuration